PTegmark/Scratch-GANPaint/README.md

 ## Introduction
 Hi, I'm Philip, the UROP who was working on this project during summer 2019.
-The project is to take [GAN Paint](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4) and put it in a Scratch block.
+The project is effectively to take [GAN Paint](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4) and put it in a Scratch block.
 I got a lot of the work done, but there is still more to do, which I will outline here.
 I will also explain how to get started making Scratch extensions in the first place, and some other relevant information.
-If you have any questions, feel free to contact me at my Kerberos email (ptegmark at mit dot-edu), and I'll be happy to help.
+If you have any questions about anything, feel free to contact me at my Kerberos email (ptegmark at mit dot-edu), and I'll be happy to help.

+Also, a quick note: as you are probably aware, when you follow up something in quotes with a punctuation mark, the English language dictates that the punctuation mark must also be included within the quotation marks, even if said punctuation mark was not part of the quote to begin with.
+For example, if I wanted to tell you that "orange" was the only word that my friend said, the English language dictates that I write:

+>My friend only said the word "orange."

+with the period included inside the quotation marks, even though the period is not part of what I am actually quoting.

-A quick note: for clarity, I will be disregarding the English grammar rule of including punctuation from outside a quote within the quotation marks should it immediately follow the quote.
-I will instead by leaving all punctuation that is not part of the quote outside the quotation marks.
-For example, if "field_ganpaint.js" is a file that I want you to open, I will type:
+For clarity, I will be disregarding this rule, and keeping all punctuation that is not part of the quote outside of the quotation marks.
+So, for example, if "field_ganpaint.js" is a file that I want you to open, I will type:

 >Please open "field_matrix.js".

 instead of typing: